Microgreen Blackout Period for the Home Grower

 How Long Are Microgreens in the Blackout Period?

-There are too many variables to give a definite answer, but check the seeds after 48-hours and see their condition.
+There are too many variables to give a definite answer, but check the seeds after 48 hours and see their condition.

-Some varieties will be ready to place under light after 48-hours.
+Some varieties will be ready to place under light after 48 hours.
 For others, it may take several more days in the blackout.

 In general, the seedlings should be pushing the top off the tray.
-Don't worry if the microgreens appear white or yellowish, they will green up as soon as they are under the lights.
+Don’t worry if the microgreens appear white or yellowish, and they will green up as soon as they are under the lights.

 Have a Question?